-Charlotte Constable is a third year student at the University of Winchester studying Choreography & Dance and Psychology.
+Charlotte Constable is a recent Choreography & Dance and Psychology graduate of the University of Winchester.
 She is currently watching, writing and waiting for her big break in dance criticism.

 Wednesday, 6 March, 2013

 ©2013 Article19 all rights reserved

 You log onto a community dance website.
 You select the page listing the timetable of classes.
 The first image you see upon opening the page, spread unashamedly across the top, is of a ballet class.
 All of the dancers you can see in the foreground are male.

 It must be a specificied all-male class, surely?

 No. This is a dance class for adults with learning disabilities.